 Storm Water Management Plan

-Kingsbridge MUD Board of Directors adopted its Storm Water Management Plan (SWMP) in February, 2008 as required by the Texas Commission on Environmental Quality (TCEQ), and in conjunction with the Federal Clean Water Act – Phase II.
+The Kingsbridge Municipal Utility District (District) Board of Directors adopted its Storm Water Management Plan (SWMP) in February of 2008 as required by the Texas Commission on Environmental Quality (TCEQ) in conjunction with Phase II of the Clean Water Act.

 What is the Federal Clean Water Act – Phase II?

-The Federal Clean Water Act is the primary federal law in the United States governing water pollution.
-Passed in 1972, the act established the goals of eliminating releases of high amounts of toxic substances into water, eliminating additional water pollution by 1985, and ensuring that surface waters would meet standards necessary for human sport and recreation by 1983.
-Phase II implemented new storm water regulations to control the impacts of storm water runoff through the issuance of discharge permits under the Clean Water Act.
-Building upon the existing storm water program, Phase II requires municipal storm sewer systems serving populations under 100,000 that are located in urbanized areas to obtain a Nation Pollutant Discharge Elimination Systems (NPDES) permit under the Clean Water Act.
+Phase II of the CWA provides new storm water regulations to control the impact of storm water runoff through the issuance of discharge permits.
+Phase II requires municipal storm sewer systems serving populations under 100,000 that are located in urbanized areas to obtain a National Pollutant Discharge Elimination Systems (NPDES) permit under the Clean Water Act.
 The Phase II permitting program has been structured for maximum flexibility.
-Focusing on “Best Management Practices” (BMPs) each permittee will be able to select those options resulting in the most common sense, cost-effective plan for reducing storm water runoff on a case-by-case basis.
+Focusing on “Best Management Practices,” each permitee will be able to select the options resulting in the most common sense, cost-effective plan for reducing storm water runoff on a case-by-case basis.